Welcome to a More Nourished Postpartum

 My job isn't done until your kitchen is restored.

-The Cleanup: I hand-wash any pots/pans I used, wipe down your counters, and shine the sink.
+The Cleanup: I start the dishwasher, hand-wash any pots/pans I used, wipe down your counters, and shine the sink.
 I take any trash I produce with me (unless you prefer otherwise).

 The Note: I’ll leave a "Kitchen Note" on your counter with a summary of the day's meals and any special tips for enjoying them.